weboptics/shipping-option-conditions-wc/README.md

 Stable tag: 1.0.8
 WC requires at least: 3
 WC tested up to: 5.6.0
-License: GPLv3 or later License
+License: GPL v2 or later
 URI: http://www.gnu.org/licenses/gpl-3.0.html

 This plugin automatically hides all other shipping methods when “free shipping” is available.